kingscode/laravel-api-starter/readme.md

 $ composer install
 $ pa key:generate
 $ pa migrate
-$ pa passport:keys
-$ pa passport:client --password
 $ pa db:seed
 ```

 ### Without Docker
-You can also run without Docker but you'll have to do the walk of atonement.
+You can also run without Docker, but you'll have to do the walk of atonement.

 Start by setting up your environment and installing dependencies.